Toronto streetcar system: Loops

 Since all of Toronto's current streetcars are single-ended, turning loops are provided at the normal endpoints of each route and at likely intermediate turnback locations.
 A routing on-street around one or more city blocks may serve as a loop, but most loops on the system are wholly or partly off-street.
 Many of these are also interchange points with subway or bus services.

 Grand unions

 The Toronto streetcar system has three grand unions where a streetcar approaching from any direction at a double-track streetcar junction can turn left or right or pass straight through.
-As of 2012, Toronto was the only city in North America to still have full grand unions; other North American cities may have partial unions.
+As of 2012, Toronto is the only city in North America to retain full grand unions; other North American cities may have partial unions.
 The three full grand unions in Toronto are at: